DanyangLinda/weather-data/README.md

 ## Environment
 1. Scala 2.11.12
 2. Sbt 1.2.8
-3. Spark 2.3.2 (spark is embeded in the code so you don't need to install it)
+3. Spark 2.3.2 (spark is embeded lib, so you don't need to install it)

 ## Getting started
 1. Download the project.
-Take a look at the pre-generated data as exmaple "weather-data/data-example/part-00000"
+Please take a look at the pre-generated data as exmaple
 ```
 git clone git clone https://github.com/DanyangLinda/weather-data.git
 ```